willdeuschle/Python-GraphQL-Subscriptions/README.md

 # Python-GraphQL-Subscriptions
-Adds support for subscriptions to GraphQL applications using a Python backend.
+Adds subscription support to GraphQL applications that use a Python backend.

 ## Usage
 Use `PubSub` and `SubscriptionManager` from `python_graphql_subscriptions`